 Likelihood Function

-So let say we have datasets X with m data-points.
-Now the logistic regression says, that the probability of the outcome can be modeled as bellow.
+So let’s say we have datasets X with m data points.
+Now the logistic regression says, that the probability of the outcome can be modeled as below.

 Based on the probability rule.
-If the success event probability is P than fail event would be (1-P).
+If the success event probability is P then the fail event would be (1-P).
 That’s how the Yi indicates above.

-This can be combine into single form as bellow.
+This can be combined into a single form as below.

-The likelihood of the entire datasets X is the product of an individual data point.
-Which means forgiven event (coin toss) H or T. If H probability is P then T probability is (1-P).
+The likelihood of the entire dataset X is the product of an individual data point.
+This means a forgiven event (coin toss) H or T. If H probability is P then T probability is (1-P).

 Now the principle of maximum likelihood says. we need to find the probability that maximizes the likelihood P(X|Y).
 Recall the odds and log-odds.

-I would recommend first check this blog on The Intuition Behind Cost Function.
+I would recommend first checking this blog on The Intuition Behind Cost Function.

 In logistic regression, we create a decision boundary.
 And this will give us a better seance of, what logistic regression function is computing.

-As we know the cost function for linear regression is residual sum of square.
+As we know the cost function for linear regression is residual sum of squares.

-We can also write as bellow.
-Taking the half of the observation.
+We can also write as below.
+Taking half of the observation.

 As we can see in logistic regression the H(x) is nonlinear (Sigmoid function).
 And for linear regression, the cost function is convex in nature.
 For linear regression, it has only one global minimum.
 In nonlinear, there is a possibility of multiple local minima rather the one global minima.

-Cross entropy loss or log loss or logistic regression cost function. cross entropy loss measure the performance of the classification model.
-And the output is probability value between 0 to 1
+Cross entropy loss or log loss or logistic regression cost function. cross-entropy loss measures the performance of the classification model.
+And the output is a probability value between 0 to 1

 So the cost function is as bellow.

-Now we can put this expression into Cost function Fig-8.
+Now we can put this expression into the Cost function Fig-8.

 As we can see L(θ) is a log-likelihood function in Fig-9.
-So we can establish a relation between Cost function and Log-Likelihood function.
+So we can establish a relationship between the Cost function and the Log-Likelihood function.
 You can check out Maximum likelihood estimation in detail.

-Maximization of L(θ) is equivalent to min of -L(θ), and using average cost over all data point, out cost function would be.
+Maximization of L(θ) is equivalent to min of -L(θ) and using average cost over all data points, our cost function would be.

 Choosing this cost function is a great idea for logistic regression.
-Because Maximum likelihood estimation is an idea in statistics to finds efficient parameter data for different models.
-And it has also the properties that are convex in nature.
+Because Maximum likelihood estimation is an idea in statistics to find efficient parameter data for different models.
+And has also properties that are convex in nature.

 Gradient Descent